What have we learned from the deadly Columbine school shooting?

 Prior to the massacre at Columbine High School, the Oklahoma City bombing that killed 168 people in April 1995 was the act of domestic terror most familiar to many Americans.
 Schoolyard shootings had horrified the nation in the past — two students dead in Mississippi in October 1997, three students killed a few months later in Kentucky, four middle schoolers dead in Arkansas in 1998 — but Columbine felt different.

 In Oklahoma City, the media had arrived when the federal building was already rubble.
 In Littleton, the terrifying events unfolded live on television and radio, as trapped students used cellphones to call local media outlets.
 For hours, as police waited to storm the building, it was unclear where the shooters were and how many victims were inside.

-The Columbine body count reached double digits for the first time in American school shooting history.
-Details about how the killers had tried to kill as many people as possible – and might have taken many more lives if their homemade bombs hadn't failed – chilled the country.
+Afterward, details about how the killers had tried to murder as many people as possible — and might have taken many more lives if their homemade bombs hadn't failed — chilled the country.

-Fifteen years later, other mass shootings have had even higher body counts.
+Twenty years later, mass shootings have become tragically frequent news.
 But Columbine was a turning point.
-Dave Cullen, whose 2009 book Columbine is often called the most comprehensive work on the tragedy, spoke to Legacy.com about the shooting's aftermath, noting four lessons that emerged from the tragedy and the "biggest lesson we didn't learn" that still desperately needs to be addressed.
+Dave Cullen, whose 2009 book "Columbine" is often called the most comprehensive work on the tragedy, spoke to Legacy about the shooting's aftermath, noting four lessons that emerged from the tragedy and the "biggest lesson we didn't learn" that still desperately needs to be addressed.